 Control without compromise

-Cloud-on-prem, or hybrid setups, give you cloud-like features without the overlords.
-With platforms like OpenStack, Kubernetes, or even a good old Proxmox cluster, you can self-host without self-harm.
+Cloud-on-prem, or hybrid setups, give cloud-like features without the overlords.
+With platforms like OpenStack, Kubernetes, or even a good old Proxmox cluster, an organisation can self-host without self-harm.

 Benefits include: